 - Many would-be exporters fail because they are unaware of the language, culture and legal systems of the target country.

-- Ensure responsibility for delivery and collection is clearly defined (see 4.1).
+- You must ensure responsibility for delivery and collection is clearly defined.

-- Failing to maintain regular contact with your sales agent or import distributor.
+- You will need to maintain regular contact with your sales agent or import distributor.

-1.4 Identify the resources you will need for trading abroad.
+Identify the resources you will need for trading abroad

 - Unless you appoint a sales agent, your sales staff may need to have the language skills of your target market.

 - Identify the financial reserves needed to support exporting activity such as product development and marketing.

 - Ensure your business has the administrative capacity to handle the documentary and legal obligations.

 - Ensure you understand foreign regulations, standards and cultural preferences.